dineshchhantyal/chart_gizmo/docs/api/bars.md

 - `add_dataset(dataset)`: Add a dataset to the chart.
 - `add_data_values(label, values=(), background_color=None, border_color=None, border_width=1)`: Add data values to the chart.
 - `get_configuration()`: Get the chart configuration.
+- `saveImage(filepath)`: Save the chart as a PNG image file.
+This is an async method and must be used with `await`.

 ## Class: TabularBarChart